msilvestro/matteosilvestro/pages/en/projects.md

 # Projects

-My personal projects.
+The most important projects I have worked on, whether they are written as notes in a music score or as code lines.

-## Music covers
+## Music covers {#music-covers}

 Check my [YouTube channel][yt] and my [Musescore profile][ms] for all music covers!